rampeer/rampeer.github.io/_posts/2019-05-29-random-seeds.markdown

 With hardware or driver versions?
 Is it a problem on your side, or in the repository itself?
 Until everything is fixed and reproducible, you can't be sure.

 Nowadays there are plenty of "flimsy" models which tend to get stuck in some local minimum during training.
 Deep RL models are notoriously known for this issue, but in fact, any large model has this issue to a degree.

 So, it seems that having the ability at least in theory exactly reproduce model can be extremely handy.

-The cherry on the top - because it is a hardware issue, there is no cheap way to fix this.
+The cherry on the top - there is no cheap way to fix this.

-The only way viable workaround is to define the order of operations yourself, i.e. rewrite convolution as a series of sums.
+The only way viable workaround is to define the order of operations on higher level.
+For example, rewrite convolution as a series of sums.
 Obviously, this can considerably slow down the execution, as calling sum operation from the application level adds some overhead in comparison with hardware-optimized call.

 Happily, CuDNN already has "reproducible" implementation of these operations, so you do not have to write it yourself.
 Enabling a flag should be enough (in theory, again).
 I'll share details and caveats of this procedure in next post.